William Contreras Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in the league.

-- The Mets have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.
+- The Mets have a 4.58 team ERA that ranks 25th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.